ds-04/slurm_su_bank_python3/README.md

 A Python program is used and data stored in an sqlite file.

-Using the existing associations in your Slurm database, we use the <b>RawUsage</b>
+Using the existing associations in your SLURM database, we use the <b>RawUsage</b>
 from `sshare` to monitor service units (CPU hours) on the cluster.
 From the documentation:

 ``` text